hyochan/react-native-audio-recorder-player/README.md

 - **"nitro-codegen" command not found**: This command is only needed when developing the library itself, not when using it in your app.
 - **Module not found errors**: Make sure to run `pod install` after installing the package.
 - **Android build issues**: Ensure your `minSdkVersion` is 24 or higher in `android/build.gradle`.
+  - If you see `:react-native:generateCodegenSchemaFromJavaScript` failing, this comes from RN's Gradle plugin (not Nitro).
+Ensure RN >= 0.79 (0.81 recommended) and JDK 17, then align and clean:

+    ```sh
+    npx @rnx-kit/align-deps --requirements react-native@0.81 --write
+    rm -rf node_modules android/.gradle
+    yarn
+    cd android && ./gradlew clean assembleDebug
+    ```

 ### Clean Build Instructions

 If you're experiencing build issues or runtime errors after updating the library:

 #### iOS Clean Build

 ```sh
 cd ios
 rm -rf ~/Library/Caches/CocoaPods